“Nobody Died At Sandy Hook”

 “Now I have always told everybody when you’re seeing these things play out in real time, the best news reporting is what’s happening in real time – that day of, you know, the moments that are around the incident.” pg.
 103

 Who told him this?
-Because it literally could not be more wrong.
+Because it couldn’t be more wrong.

 “People weren’t rushing around.
 People weren’t panicking.” pg.
 103

-For the most part, by this point, there was no real reason for everyone to rush around; the school was clear and the children had all been evacuated and likely reunited with their parents.
-With the exception of Deborah Pisani (who was still on the triage tarp at the time), the few survivors had already been transported to Danbury hospital.
-The people who remained at the firehouse were waiting to hear news about the students and teachers who were still unaccounted for.
+By this point, though, there wasn’t much reason to rush; the school was already cleared, children had been evacuated, and most were likely reunited with their parents.
+Aside from Deborah Pisani, still on the triage tarp, the few survivors had already been taken to Danbury Hospital.
+The people remaining at the firehouse were waiting anxiously for news about students and teachers still unaccounted for.

 “They ran that one guy off into the woods and then they arrested him.
 They took him away and there was no connectedness to that.” pg.
 103

-Nobody was “run off into the woods” and no one was arrested.
-Being detained does not mean that you’re being arrested.
-One would reasonably expect a “school security expert” to know that.
+Nobody was “run off into the woods,” and no one was arrested.
+Being detained does not mean you’re under arrest.
+One might expect a self-described “school security expert” to know that.

-Anyway, despite having been sorted out years ago, conspiracy theorists still lean heavily on the mysterious “man in the woods”.
-Because it sounds super creepy, right?
-It’s the woods!
+Despite being clarified years ago, conspiracy theorists love to latch onto the “man in the woods.”
+Because, hey, it sounds creepy, right?
+The woods!
 So who was it?
-There were actually three people found “in the woods” that day, one of which were briefly detained:
+Actually, three people were found in the woods that day, and only one was briefly detained:

-- Two reporters who were held at gunpoint until their identities could be determined.
+• Two reporters who were held briefly at gunpoint until they could be identified.

-Chris’s story is corroborated by Newtown Patrol Police Sergeant David Kullgren’s statement (Book 6, –1.pdf):
+His account is corroborated by Newtown Patrol Sergeant David Kullgren’s statement (Book 6, –1.pdf):

 “And I didn’t see any students either and that really bothered me.” pg.
 103

-Because they had been evacuated, reunited with their parents at the fire house, and then sent home.
-Why would they stick around beyond that?
-Again, Preston is basing this off of helicopter footage taken somewhere around 10:30-11AM.
+They had already been evacuated, reunited with their parents at the firehouse, and sent home.
+Why would they stick around?
+Preston is basing this on helicopter footage from around 10:30-11:00 a.m., after the school had been thoroughly cleared.

 “Well, just within the first 10 or 15 minutes, it just all looked too staged to me, and I know about staging these things since I’ve staged a number of them.” pg.
 104